MaterializeInc/materialize/doc/user/content/sql/create-view.md

 ---
 title: "CREATE VIEW"
-description: "`CREATE VIEW` defines a non-materialized view, which provides an alias for the embedded `SELECT` statement."
+description: "`CREATE VIEW` defines view, which provides an alias for the embedded `SELECT` statement."
 menu:
   # This should also have a "non-content entry" under Reference, which is
   # configured in doc/user/config.toml